 ANSWER PERSON QUESTIONS 19 THROUGH 48 IF THIS PERSON IS 15 YEARS OLD OR OVER.

 20. Mark the "Now married" box for a married person regardless of whether his or her spouse is living in the household unless they are separated.
 If the person's only marriage was annulled, mark the "Never married" box.
+Mark the "Divorced" box only if the person has received a divorce decree.

 24. Mark the "Yes" box if the person has given birth to at least one child born alive in the past 12 months, even if the child died or no longer lives with the mother.
 Do not consider miscarriages, or stillborn children, or any adopted, foster, or stepchildren.

 26. Active duty means full-time service, other than active duty for training, as a member of the Army, Navy, Air Force, Marine Corps, Coast Guard, or as a commissioned officer of the Public Health Service or the National Oceanic and Atmospheric Administration, or its predecessors, the Coast and Geodetic Survey or Environmental Science Service Administration.
-Active duty also applies to a person who is a cadet attending one of the five United States Military Service Academies. for a person with service in the military Reserves or National Guard, mark the "Only on active duty for training in the Reserves or National Guard" box if the person has never been called up for active duty, mobilized, or deployed. for a person whose only service was as a civilian employee or civilian volunteer for the Red Cross, USO, Public Health Service, or War or Defense Department, mark the "Never served in the military" box.
+Active duty also applies to a person who is a cadet attending one of the five United States Military Service Academies.
+For a person with service in the military Reserves or National Guard, mark the "Only on active duty for training in the Reserves or National Guard" box if the person has never been called up for active duty, mobilized, or deployed. for a person whose only service was as a civilian employee or civilian volunteer for the Red Cross, USO, Public Health Service, or War or Defense Department, mark the "Never served in the military" box.
 For Merchant Marine service, count only the service during World War II as active duty and no other period of service.

 - Work for someone else for wages, salary, piece rate, commission, tips, or payments "in kind" (for example, food or lodging received as payment for work performed).